 But there isn’t.

-When people find out I’m flying solo, they ask me, “How do you do it?”
+When people find out I’m flying solo, taking the kids to some unconventional destinations, they ask me, “How do you do it?”
 But the truth is, a lot of single parents travel with their kids, and it’s not hard.
 I’ve learned to listen to my children, to be flexible, and to always feed them.
 Those are the three keys to my success as a traveling single parent (if you can call it that) my kids might disagree with my use of the word “success”.

 There are no recent, reliable surveys on single parents who travel.
 Pollsters are far more interested in how much money the travelers are going to spend, so they don’t bother to ask.
 If they did, they’d probably find out that single parents who travel are a lot like all other parents.
 That should come as a disappointment to my children, who think I am a space alien.